-(A) The child support enforcement agency (CSEA) shall use the basic Ohio child support guidelines (hereafter "guidelines") schedule as set forth in sections 3119.01 to 3119.05 of the Revised Code when calculating or adjusting the child support and cash medical support obligations contained within a child support order.
+(A) The child support enforcement agency (CSEA) shall comply with the requirements contained within this rule and rule 5101:12-1-17 of the Administrative Code when calculating or adjusting the child support and cash medical support obligations contained within a child support order.

 (1) Imputed income may be based on what the parent would have earned if fully employed as determined from the following criteria: